awsdocs/amazon-connect-admin-guide/doc_source/how-to-reference-attributes.md

 Hello $\.External\.FirstName $\.External\.LastName, thank you for calling\.

 Alternatively, you could store the attributes returned from the Lambda function using a **Set contact attributes** block, and then reference the user\-defined attribute created in the text to speech string\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/play-prompt-attribute.png)

+**NOTE:** If you are referencing a user-defined attribute that was previously set as a contact attribute in the contact flow / via the API, you can reference the attribute using the $\.Attributes\.nameOfAttribute syntax.
+For example, if the contact in question has attributes "FirstName" and "LastName" set previously, reference them as follows:

+Hello $\.Attributes\.FirstName $\.Attributes\.LastName, thank you for calling\.

 ## Getting Customer Input Using an Amazon Lex Bot<a name="attribs-cust-input-lex-bot"></a>